 When facing interlock violations, a skilled New Jersey DUI lawyer can thoroughly examine the circumstances surrounding the alleged violations, analyze the evidence presented by the prosecution, and develop a strategic defense tailored to the specific case.
 At The Kugel Law Firm, our experienced New Jersey DUI attorneys can challenge the accuracy of the interlock device, question the calibration of the equipment, or contest any procedural errors that may have occurred during installation or maintenance.
-Our team can help you manage the legal complexities, negotiate with prosecutors, and strive to achieve the best possible outcome for your situation.
-Call us today at (973) 854-0098 to schedule a consultation.
+Our team can also clarify and help manage other legal matters, such as a 39:4-50 charge or a refusal to take a breath test.
+Call us today at (973) 854-0098 to schedule a consultation and make progress in achieving the best possible outcome for your situation.

 What is an Interlock Device?